Rautatientori metro station

 The Central Railway Station metro station (Rautatientorin metroasema, Järnvägstorgets metrostation; lit.
 "Railway Square" in both languages) is a station on the Helsinki Metro.
 The entrance is located in the Asematunneli main hall, which has an exit to the Helsinki Central Railway Station.
 It is among the only Helsinki Metro stations whose names are announced in English, in addition to Finnish and Swedish.

 As one of the original metro stations, Central Railway Station was opened on 1 July 1982 (as Kaivokatu / Brunnsgatan) and was designed by Rolf Björkstam, Erkki Heino, and Eero Kostiainen.
 It is located 0.5 km from Kamppi metro station, and 0.6 km from the University of Helsinki metro station.
 The station is situated at a depth of 27 m below ground level and 22 m below sea level.

+In original line maps, the station was named Kaivokatu / Brunnsgatan (Kaivokatu / Brunnsgatan).

+Since 1985, the station has featured a painting titled Metrolinjat by Jouko Christiansson.
+The platform level also contains the four-part sculpture Metron kasvoja sunnuntai-iltana, completed in 2007 by Sanna Karlsson-Sutisna.

+Architecture

+From the middle section of the platform, a single escalator shaft leads up to the ticket hall.
+There are four escalators in the shaft: when viewed from the bottom, the two leftmost escalators and the rightmost escalator go up, while the third escalator from the right goes down.
+The elevators connecting the platform level to the ticket hall, known as the Kompassi level, are located in a transverse corridor behind the escalator shaft.The station features an island platform typical of the Helsinki Metro, with right-hand traffic on both sides of the platform.
+From the Kompassi level, two elevators provide access to the surface and the station tunnel: one to station square and the other to Kaivopiha.
+A notable feature of the Kaivopiha elevator is that it travels diagonally both upwards and downwards.
+Such inclined elevators are rare globally.
+Similar inclined elevators can also be found at Sörnäinen metro station, Hakaniemi metro station, University of Helsinki metro station, Lauttasaari metro station, Koivusaari metro station, and Aalto University metro station.